Non-perturbative methods for false vacuum decay: The functional renormalization group for fluctuations

-\paragraph{Flow equation for false vacuum decay} The quasi-stationary effective action may be defined more precisely within the language of the FRG.
-The usual FRG introduces a regulator term $R_k(p)$ to the action that makes high-momentum modes above the scale $k$ massive.
-An exact flow equation interpolates from the $k\rightarrow \infty$ tree-level action to the full 1pI effective action at $k = 0$ by successively taking into account modes with scale $p\sim k$.
+The usual FRG is a powerful tool for non-perturbative problems which introduces a regulator term $R_k(p)$ to the action that makes low-momentum modes below the scale $k$ massive.
+An exact flow equation interpolates from the $k\rightarrow \infty$ tree-level action to the full one-particle irreducible (1PI) effective action at $k = 0$ by successively taking into account modes with scale $p\sim k$.\footnote{It was shown in \cite{Litim:2006nn} that this yields a convex effective action.}

-Because the QSEA integrates over fluctuations smaller than some characteristic size, we introduce a modification to the FRG that flows over fluctuation size rather than momentum scale.
-We define a modified regulator functional $R_k[\bp;p]$ which enforces the condition $\varphi(-p) \varphi(p)/\mathcal{V} \lesssim k^{-2}$ at a scale $k$ by freezing out large fluctuations.
+Whereas the the characteristic scale $k$ in the traditional FRG acts as a momentum bound, the QSEA scale $k$ is the reciprocal of an upper bound on fluctuation size.
+In order to implement the QSEA in the FRG, we introduce a modification to the FRG that flows over fluctuation size rather than momentum scale.
+We define a modified regulator functional $R_k[\bp;p]$ which enforces the condition $\varphi^2 \lesssim k^{-2} \mathbbm{1}$ at a scale $k$ by freezing out large fluctuations.
 This is in contrast to the usual FRG regulator function, which is $\bp$-independent and freezes out IR modes with momentum $p \lesssim k$.